Ennu is known for its unique and unusual selection of high fashion items, does that attract a particular type of client?

 Do you miss the old days of styling those head-to-toe looks?

 Not necessarily.
 This is a new approach, but it's a fun challenge.
 As a boutique owner you are required to stay on top of your game, look for a fresh point of view and find a way to stay relevant.
 You approach your client differently, but the end game remains the same: finding a way to sell items, without coming off as a pushy or aggressive sales person.
 It all comes down to understanding your client and loving the pieces and labels you have for them.
 You might pull something out that they completely overlooked or ignored due to its appearance on a hanger.
 It's my job and my team's goal to pique their interest, to have them try on one more item so they can witness the added value of a multi-brand boutique and a specialised team that's there to assist you.

 Your son and daughter are part of the Ennu team, what's it like to have your children working alongside you?

 I have four children of which two happened to be interested in the fashion.
 As a father, that's a joy to witness.
 To know that you've inspired them as a direct result of your own passion.
 Working with them is incredibly easy and fun because we share a similar outlook.
-My son probably resembles me the most.
-He has the same enthusiasm and spontaneity towards fashion.
-My daughter is a bit more reserved, slightly cautious, but she brings a nice balance to our team.
-She pushes us to be critical of our choices on buying trips and in the boutique.
-The three of us select everything based on a gut feeling, an intuition what might work the next season.
+We complement each other and together we make the perfect team.
+We select everything based on a gut feeling, an intuition what might work the next season.
 It's important that there's someone to question those decisions, to help us stay alert.
 But in the end, it's the love for a piece that will push us over the edge, and that will make it sell.
 There's always someone that will love it as much as you.